How would you describe your books?

 Emotional, romantic, with a touch of suspense.

-What's the story behind the Mackenzies and New Zealand Brides series?
+What's the story behind the Mackenzies and the Lantern Bay series?

 The inspiration for the Mackenzies series came from the view at the end of my road!
-I live in New Zealand, thirty minutes north of Wellington, and daily walk my two cocker spaniels along the cliff top overlooking Kapiti Island, the location of my hero's home in book 2, The PA's Revenge.
-In this book, I introduced Guy and Lucia whose story unfolds in The Real Thing, also set in Wellington and the surrounding areas—places I know well.
+I live in New Zealand, thirty minutes north of Wellington, and daily walk my two cocker spaniels along the cliff top overlooking Kapiti Island, the location of my hero's home in book 2, The View from Cliff House.
+In this book, I introduced Guy and Lucia whose story unfolds in A Place Called Home, also set in Wellington and the surrounding areas—places I know well.
 From there, the series moves to the South Island's Mackenzie country (check out my Instagram (dianafraserwriter) photos from a recent visit).
-The last book in the Mackenzies series—The Lakehouse Café—introduces Max whose story is told in Yours to Give—the first book in the ongoing New Zealand Brides series.
+The last book in the Mackenzies series—Summer at the Lakehouse Café—introduces Max whose story is told in Yours to Give—the first book in the ongoing Lantern Bay series.

 Describe your writing process.